News and Events

 It's that special time of year when the fields are occupied by pregnant sheep and lambs.
 The Museum is appealing to dog owners to keep their dogs on leads when going out for a walk in the open countryside.
 Unfortunately, we've had experiences of dogs off lead worrying sheep that are out in the fields, with some even being injured.
 Please ensure your dogs are on a lead when in the vicinity of livestock.
 Thank you.

 If you notice any dogs that appear to be worrying the sheep, please phone the Museum on 029 2057 3500.

-A further public drop-in session is being held on Tuesday 27th March from 4.00 to 7.00pm in the Cricket Club on Crofft-y-Genau Road, St Fagans.
+A further public drop-in session is being held on Tuesday 19th June from 4.00 to 7.00pm in the Village Hall, in the car park of the Plymouth Arms, Crofft-y-Genau Road, St Fagans.
 Representatives from the developers, Redrow, will be on hand to answer any questions.
 Please come along.

 Elections were due to be held on Thursday 4th May this year to establish the membership of the Community Council for the next five years.
 However, only six valid nominations were received and, as a consequence, no election took place.
 There were accordingly three vacancies on the new Council that Members have now filled by co-option.
 The co-opted Members are Mrs Catherine Edwards of Parc Rhydlafar, Ms Abigail Gaughan of Westfield Park and Ms Linda Manley from St Fagans Village.